This post may contain affiliate links. Please read our disclosure policy.

 - 2 cloves garlic minced

 - 1 tablespoon fresh dill minced

-- Cut the ends off the cucumber.
+- Prepare cucumber: Cut the ends off the cucumber.
 Slice the cucumber in half lengthwise and remove the seeds.
 Grate remaining cucumber and toss with salt in bowl.
 Set salted grated cucumber in strainer over bowl or in sink and let stand for at least 15 minutes.
-Squeeze to remove as much liquid as you can and discard liquid.
+Squeeze to remove as much liquid as possible and discard liquid.
 Ideally you want about 1 cup of grated cucumber for the Tzatziki.

-- Combine cucumber with remaining ingredients in large bowl.
+- Mix sauce: Combine drained grated cucumber with remaining ingredients in large bowl.
 Mix to combine, taste, and add additional salt, lemon juice, or dill, if desired.

 Nutrition information is automatically calculated, so should only be used as an approximation.